WailGree/tech-interview-workbook-cdne/docs/module_progbasics.md

 #### What is the call stack?

 #### What is “Stack overflow”?
+Is the biggest community for developers where you can find answers and questions of problems that other developers encountered.
 #### What are the main parts of a function?
+Python keyword `def` function_name, in some cases arguments and function body.
 ### Programming languages - Python
 #### How do you use a dictionary in Python?